cliffhall/Fismology/docs/dev/setup.md

 nav_order: 2
 ---
 # Environment Setup
-_Only necessary if working on, testing, or auditing Fismo.
-If you just want to build cool stuff, you probably want the [SDK](sdk.md)._
+_Only applicable if experimenting with building cool stuff using the Fismo SDK.
+If you want to directly work on, test, or audit the Fismo protocol, you should visit the [Fismo Repo](https://github.com/cliffhall/Fismo)._

 ### Stack
 For the Fismology project, the stack is a simple one: